mallotrope/INFX-551/README.md

 # INFX-551
-Here are datasets I am exploring in my Fundaments of Data Curation (INFX 551) course at the University of Washington.
+This repository holds datasets that I am reviewing as part of a course on the Fundamentals of Data Curation (INFX 551) at the University of Washington.

-These datasets are of various license and origin.
-Please be sure to check metadata for document provenance.
+Datasets will be of various license and origin.